 Some authors find the initial email daunting, but I promise you, we’re really not that scary.
 Introduce yourself, the genre and word count of your manuscript, what editing package you are considering, and enquire about sending them an excerpt of your manuscript for a sample edit.

-Don’t be afraid to request a sample more than one editor, and take your time choosing.
+Don’t be afraid to request a sample from more than one editor, and take your time choosing.
 Publishing isn’t a race, it’s a time-consuming, but worthwhile, process.
-It’s your manuscript – your dream – and it’s better to ensure you have a top quality product before hitting the ‘Upload’ button.
+It’s your manuscript – your dream – and it’s better to ensure you have a top-quality product before hitting the ‘Upload’ button.
 Editing is expensive, but hiring the right editor(s) from the outset will save you the inconvenience of withdrawing a poorly structured/edited book from sale, and then paying out for a second, or even third round of edits to make everything right.

 First impressions count.
 If you want to be seen as a professional author – make it a good one.